vikashmadhow/esql-lookup/README.md

 ## Functions
-This extension also adds three functions to find labels for lookup values from their codes (including the abilitiy to follow links) and to construct labels from tables linked by some keys.
+This extension also adds three functions to find labels for lookup values from their codes (including the ability to follow links) and to construct labels from tables linked by some keys.

 ### lookuplabel:
 This is a macro which produces a label corresponding to a lookup code.
 It can